xbeat/Machine-Learning/README.md

 KAN 2.0, or Kolmogorov-Arnold Networks, represent an innovative approach to machine learning that combines principles from dynamical systems theory and neural networks.
 These networks are designed to approximate complex functions using a hierarchical structure inspired by the Kolmogorov-Arnold representation theorem.

+## Fundamentals of Artificial Intelligence and Neural Networks in Python

+Introduction to Artificial Neural Networks

+Artificial Neural Networks are computational models inspired by biological neural networks, composed of interconnected processing nodes that transform input data through layers to produce meaningful outputs.
+These networks form the foundation of modern deep learning systems.

 ## Process for Retrieval-Augmented Generation In Python

 Data Collection